Genivia/ugrep/README.md

                   number, byte offset and the matched line.
 The default is a colon (`:'), a plus (`+') for additional matches on the same line, and a bar (`|') for multi-line pattern matches.

+           --split
+                  Split the -Q query TUI screen on startup.

            --sort[=KEY]
                   Displays matching files in the order specified by KEY in recursive